Akshit8/k8s-certmanager/README.md

 <img src="assets/k8s-certmanager.png"/>

-SSL certificate is a single most crucial component enabling secure communication between server and client.
+SSL certificate is the single most crucial component enabling secure communication between server and client.
 When deploying a fleet of services on Kubernetes, securing both the internal and external network traffic can be tricky.
 To our rescue comes **Cert-manager**, a Kubernetes native certificate manager.

 <br/>

-At the end of this tutorial we'll have secure cluster ingress traffic with a free SSL certificate issued from **Let's Encrypt** using cert-manager.
+At the end of this tutorial, we'll have secure cluster ingress traffic with a free SSL certificate issued from **Let's Encrypt** using cert-manager.

 ## What is cert-manager?

 Cert-manager is a native Kubernetes certificate management controller.
-It can help with issuing certificates from a variety of sources, such as Let’s Encrypt, HashiCorp Vault, self-signed certs etc.
+It can help with issuing certificates from a variety of sources, such as Let’s Encrypt, HashiCorp Vault, self-signed certs, etc.

 <br/>